kevin-carroll/graphql-aspnet-issue-48/README.md

 ![REST Queries Work](images/5.png)

 ### **2. Execute the GraphQL Tests**
-Using a GraphQL tool submit the identical graphql requests.
-Don't forget to include the authorization header with the expected bearer token.
+Use a GraphQL tool submit the identical graphql requests.
+Don't forget to include the authorization header with the bearer token.

 #### When the query that **does not include** a specific scheme is executed the user id is returned as expected.